Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Introduction

 \section{Introduction}

 Many interesting and complex tasks can be described using natural image sequences.
-Each image of the sequence corresponds to a particular state of the environment, and choosing an action or applying a control at the current state takes the environment to its next state, and leads to the next image in the sequence.
+For optimal control with natural images, each image of the sequence corresponds to a particular state of an environment, and choosing an action or applying a control at the current state takes the environment to its next state, leading to the next image in the sequence.
 A natural question is then: given an image, what is the best control to apply?
 Although the answer will depend on the particular task at hand a general framework can be identified.
 As a simple example, consider moving through a rainforest and taking images of flowers in order to locate a particular species of plant.
 In this case, each image describes a state of the environment, and the state changes depending on the location of the next image.
 Each image also has a cost or reward associated with it: an image of the sought-after flower will receive a high reward, while an image without any flowers may receive a low (or even negative) reward.
 To perform this task well, the choice of control leading to the location of the next image does not necessarily give the best chance of obtaining an image of the sought-after flower at the next time period, rather, it should also lead to a good chance of obtaining such images at future time periods as you move through the rainforest.
-Planning over a sequence of time periods is the defining characteristic of sequential decision problems and optimal control, and is clearly a requirement of any intelligent system.
+Planning over a sequence of time periods is the defining characteristic of sequential decision making and optimal control, and is a clear requirement of any intelligent system.

-Natural images are a high-dimensional dataset with a great deal of expressive power.
-For some tasks, images may include enough task-dependent information to determine an optimal policy.
-In this case an image is similar to a belief state in a partially observed Markov decision process, and we will derive the general conditions for an image to be sufficient for implementing an optimal policy.
+Natural images form a high-dimensional dataset with a great deal of expressive power.
+For some tasks, images may include enough task-dependent information to determine an optimal policy so that no additional information is required for optimal control.
+Here, we will derive a general set of conditions for an image to be sufficient for implementing an optimal policy.
 Similar to other types of ecological data, it is well-known that the statistical properties of natural images distinguish them from artificially generated images \citep{Field1,Field2,ruderman1,ruderman2,simoncellio,hyvarinenbook,Hosseini}.
-We exploit these statistical properties to find efficient image representations that significantly decrease the computational resources required for finding optimal policies.
+We exploit these statistical properties in the following work.